The Impact of Congestion and Dedicated Lanes on On-Demand Multimodal Transit Systems: Impact of Dedicated Bus Lanes

 \paragraph{Travel Times and Adoption}

 Tables~\ref{tab:adoption-traveltimes-nonlocal} and \ref{tab:adoption-traveltimes-local} support the view that DBLs bring significant benefits to non-local travelers while local service levels remain high.
 The tables separate adopted riders into those who would adopt even without DBLs (PreDBL) and those who would only switch to ODMTS if DBLs are implemented (PostDBL).
 Table~\ref{tab:adoption-traveltimes-nonlocal} shows huge improvements for non-local travelers in terms of both travel time and adoption.
 Without DBLs, existing riders are expected to spend 64 minutes in the ODMTS, compared to 47 minutes by car.
 With DBLs, the average ODMTS travel time goes down to only 43 minutes and becomes faster than driving.
 This is possible because the buses are able to avoid traffic.
-PreDBL and PostDBL adopters also benefit from significantly improved travel times, with up to 47 minutes of savings for PostDBL under the pessimistic scenario.
+PreDBL and PostDBL adopters also benefit from significantly improved travel times compared to ODMTS without DBLs.
+For example, PostDBL riders would have an average travel time of 107 minutes if they use ODMTS without DBLs, which reduces to only 60 minutes when DBLs are implemented.
 In fact, \emph{DBLs are so effective that the travel times under the pessimistic scenario are better than the expected scenario without DBLs}.
 This is strong evidence that DBLs can mitigate the effects of congestion, even when shuttles are still affected by traffic.

 The lower travel times for non-local riders result in a significantly increased adoption rate.
 For the expected scenario, the increase is 32 percentage point (from 52\% to 84\%), and for the pessimistic scenario it increases from 72\% to 93\%.
 This suggests that, in a congested environment, DBLs are able to attract almost all potential riders that can benefit from the traffic-free lane.
 Table~\ref{tab:mode-distributions} provides additional information on the mode distribution of the non-local adopters.
 Without DBLs, the only viable option is to take a shuttle to a bus station, take the bus to Chamblee or Doraville station and transfer to the rail.
 With DBLs, it becomes viable to directly take the bus to Atlanta rather than take a detour by rail, and this attracts a significant number of additional riders.
 Using the rail is still popular but, rather than transferring at Chamblee or Doraville station, riders get on the rail in Midtown Atlanta to complete the last mile.